Skip to content

 Area: Representation Learning Theory / Contrastive Learning / Embedding Dimension

-Keywords: triplet embedding, dimensional collapse, VC dimension, Unique Games Conjecture, inapproximability
+Keywords: triplet embedding, dimensionality collapse, VC dimension, Unique Games Conjecture, inapproximability

 TL;DR

-The authors prove: For typical triplet tasks in contrastive learning, as long as the embedding dimension \(d\) is less than a constant multiple of the true dimension \(D\), the accuracy will "collapse" to the 50% baseline of a 1D random embedding, regardless of the optimizer used.
-Moreover, algorithmically, under the Unique Games Conjecture, this cannot be approximated in polynomial time.
+The authors prove that in typical triplet tasks within contrastive learning, if the embedding dimension \(d\) is less than a certain constant multiple of the true dimension \(D\), the accuracy "collapses" to the 50% baseline (equivalent to a 1D random embedding) regardless of the optimizer.
+Furthermore, this phenomenon is shown to be hard to approximate in polynomial time under the Unique Games Conjecture.

 Background & Motivation

-Background: From Word2Vec and SimCLR to modern foundation models, mapping data points to \(\mathbb R^d\) via contrastive/triplet embedding is standard in representation learning.
-The choice of \(d\) ranges from hundreds to thousands; large models often use a 3072-dimensional latent space, but downstream tasks truncate to 128 dimensions to save storage/retrieval costs (e.g., Matryoshka embeddings).
+Background: From Word2Vec and SimCLR to modern foundation models, mapping data points into \(\mathbb R^d\) via contrastive or triplet embeddings is a standard practice in representation learning.
+Choices for \(d\) range from hundreds to thousands; large models often use a 3072-dimensional latent space but may truncate to 128 dimensions to save storage and retrieval costs (e.g., Matryoshka embeddings).

-Limitations of Prior Work: Recent empirical studies (Takeshita 2025, Tsukagoshi 2025) observed a universal phenomenon across 6 SOTA text encoders and 26 downstream tasks—truncating 50% of the dimensions results in <10% performance drop, but truncating ~90% leads to a cliff-like accuracy drop.
-This "dimension threshold" phenomenon lacks any theoretical explanation.
+Limitations of Prior Work: Recent empirical studies (Takeshita 2025, Tsukagoshi 2025) across 6 SOTA text encoders and 26 downstream tasks observed a universal phenomenon: truncating 50% of the dimensions results in \(<10\%\) performance loss, but truncating \(\sim 90\%\) leads to a precipitous drop in accuracy.
+This "dimensionality threshold" phenomenon lacks a theoretical explanation.

-Key Challenge: The classic Johnson-Lindenstrauss lemma tells us that distance values can be preserved in \(O(\log n)\) dimensions, but ordinal embedding aims to preserve distance orderings.
-Any \((1\pm\varepsilon)\)-distortion will flip a large number of triplets (Alon 2008), so JL-type tools are inapplicable.
+Key Challenge: While the classic Johnson-Lindenstrauss lemma suggests distance values can be preserved in \(O(\log n)\) dimensions, ordinal embeddings must preserve distance rankings.
+Any \((1\pm\varepsilon)\)-distortion can flip a massive number of triplets (Alon 2008), rendering JL-style tools inapplicable.

-Goal: To formalize two questions—(1) Given a triplet instance perfectly realizable in dimension \(D\), how small can \(d\) be before collapse occurs?
-(2) For non-realizable instances, is there any polynomial-time algorithm that can consistently exceed the 50% baseline?
+Goal: To formalize two questions: (1) Given a triplet instance perfectly realizable in dimension \(D\), at what point does accuracy collapse as \(d\) decreases?
+(2) For non-realizable instances, does a polynomial-time algorithm exist that can consistently exceed the 50% baseline?

-Core Idea: \(m=\Theta(Dn)\) triplets simultaneously have two properties—(i) with high probability, they are perfectly realizable in \(D\) dimensions; (ii) with high probability, in \(d=c\varepsilon^2 D\) dimensions, any embedding achieves at most \(1/2+\varepsilon\) accuracy, yielding a sharp dimension-accuracy cliff.
+Core Idea: A set of \(m=\Theta(Dn)\) triplets can simultaneously possess two properties: (i) high probability of being perfectly realizable in \(D\) dimensions; (ii) high probability that any embedding in \(d=c\varepsilon^2 D\) dimensions satisfies no more than \(1/2+\varepsilon\) of the triplets.
+This establishes a sharp dimension-accuracy cliff.

 Method